On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: On morphisms killing weights and the relation to weight complexes

 \begin{rema} \begin{enumerate} \item The proof of our assertion \ref{it4} in (the published version of) \cite{bws} contains a substantial gap: the spectral sequence argument used there only works if $M$ is bounded below (by Theorem 2.3.2(II(iii)) of ibid.).
 Note still that any $M\in \obj \shtop$ can be presented as the {\it countable homotopy colimit} of its $t_{Post}$-truncations (from above; cf. the proof of Theorem 4.5.2(I.2) of ibid.).
-Since both the left and the right hand side of the assertion yield homological functors from $SH$ into $\ab$ that commute with all small coproducts (the latter property is easy and well-known for $H\z$-homology, and can be easily verified for $H_i(t(M))$; one can apply the dual to Theorem 2.2.6(II.6) of \cite{bgern} here), they also respect (countable) homotopy colimits and we obtain the result.
+Since both the left and the right hand side of the assertion yield homological functors from $SH$ into $\ab$ that commute with all small coproducts (the latter property is easy and well-known for $H\z$-homology, and for $H_i(t(M))$ it follows from Proposition 2.5.1(6) of \cite{bpure}); they also respect (countable) homotopy colimits and we obtain the result.

 \item Note that any object $N$ in $K_w(\abfr)\cong D(\ab)$ functorially splits as the coproduct of $H_i(N)[-i]$ (for $i\in \z$).
 Hence we can also present $N$ (in $K(\abfr)$) as